jagrusy/ai-fairness/README.md

-# ai-fairness
+# AI Fairness Using COMPAS Data
-Analyzing a mortgage approval data set and mitigating bias
+Analyzing COMPAS data for bias on whether or not criminals will recidivate.